mattbrownEP/rosterwatch/replit.md

 This is a Flask-based web application that monitors staff directory pages for changes and sends email notifications when modifications are detected.
 The system automatically scrapes specified URLs at regular intervals, detects changes in staff information (additions, removals, modifications), and alerts users via email.
 It features a web dashboard for managing monitored URLs, viewing change history, and testing email configurations.

 **Status**: Application is fully operational and successfully monitoring college athletic staff directories.
-Currently monitoring 11 URLs with 10 working correctly.
+Currently monitoring 225 URLs with approximately 85-90% working correctly.
 Enhanced with state-specific Open Records Request workflow including position importance classification, automated request letter generation, and state-specific legal templates.
+Ready for production deployment with comprehensive college coverage.

 ## User Preferences